xak2000/nomad/website/source/docs/job-specification/affinity.html.md

   of a job on the same node.
 - `node-reschedule-penalty` - Used when the job is being rescheduled.
 Nomad adds a penalty to avoid placing the job on a node where it has failed to run before.
-- `node-affinity` - Used when the criteria specified in the `affinity` stanza matches the node.
+- `node-affinity` - Used when the criteria specified in the `affinity` block matches the node.